The Command (1954 film): Plot

 When the commanding officer of a cavalry patrol is wounded and dying, he asks the patrol's surviving ranking officer, an army doctor, to take over and lead the patrol back to their fort.
 On the way back to their fort, the cavalry troop passes a town where two companies of infantry troops commanded by a colonel are temporarily taking a breather from their duty of escorting a wagon train of settlers.
 When the colonel learns of the presence of the cavalry troop, he orders the attachment of the cavalry troop to his command with the specific duty of screening the main body of infantry troops and the wagon train.
 This attachment results in the cavalry troop being involved in several encounters with the native Indians who keep attacking the wagon train.
-During the trip, the colonel suffers a mild heart attack and is now unable to command.
+During the trip, the colonel suffers a mild stroke and is now unable to command.
 The infantry officers ask the cavalry officer to take over command from the incapacitated infantry colonel.
 The cavalry doctor-officer takes over and leads the combined troops of infantry and cavalry in defeating the Indians.